RSE-Sheffield/RSE-Sheffield.github.io/_posts/2023-10-06-r-resources.md

 + [Outstanding User Interfaces with Shiny](https://unleash-shiny.rinterface.com/index.html) by Kenton Russel
 + [Reproducible Analytical Pipelines](https://rap4mads.eu/) by Bruno Rodrigues
 + [Text Mining with R](https://www.tidytextmining.com/) by Julia Silge and David Robinson

+#### Git Version Control

+It is good practice to version control the code you write, it provides an electronic paper trail of how your code has evolved over time and allows you to keep track not just of the code itself but why it has changed or been written.

+These days the most popular version control system is [Git](https://git.scm) and projects are often hosted/backed up on popular "forges" such as [GitHub](https://github.com) or [GitLab](https://gitlab.com).
+Sign up with an academic email address (`@<institute>.ac.uk` or `@<institute>.edu`) and you will have a few extra benefits.

+Learning Git is a whole, vast, topic in and of itself, but to get started with R and Git see the recommendation [above](#git-book).
+If you are a student or researcher at [The University of Sheffield](https://sheffield.ac.uk) you may want to consider taking the Research Software Engineering (RSE) Teams popular [Git, GitHub and GitKraken : Zero to Hero](https://srse-git-github-zero2hero.netlify.app/) course which runs regularly throughout the year.
+Sign up to their [mailing list](https://groups.google.com/a/sheffield.ac.uk/g/RSE-group) and you'll be notified of when the course runs.
+Alternatively [email them](mailto:rse@sheffield.ac.uk) to find out when the next course is scheduled to run.

 ## CRAN